OBS Configuration Backup and Restore Guide for Windows 10 and 11 via Batch File

 Important Notice

-directory will be overwritten by the files from the backup.
+During the restoration process, all existing files in the basic directory will be overwritten by the files from the backup.
 This behavior is intentional and ensures a complete restoration of your profiles and scenes.

 This will not affect a new installation or a case where you are restoring to fix a corrupted scene collection or settings.
 In such scenarios, you’d want to restore your last good backup to regain a fully functional setup.